 Effective public speaking and presentation techniques.

-Mediation, facilitation and problem solving skills.
+Mediation, facilitation and problem-solving skills.

 English usage, spelling, grammar and punctuation.